NotMinhDucGamingTV/MusicBot/README.md

     Your folder should look similar to this (on desktop):
     View

-Note

-The above image is Windows, but it should look similar on all platforms

 Warning

 Do not put this in the Downloads or Desktop.
 Use a folder within Documents